Matt Dolan: Ohio Senate

 After taking a break from politics to work in the Indians' front office, in 2016, Dolan opted to make a comeback by running to succeed state Senator Tom Patton, who was term-limited that year after serving in the Senate for over eight years.
 A competitive seat on paper, the 24th District had been held by Republicans for over thirty years, which created a competitive primary.
-For the Republican nomination, Dolan faced sitting state Representatives Nan Baker and Mike Dovilla.
+For the Republican nomination, Dolan faced sitting state representatives Nan Baker and Mike Dovilla.
 However, his name recognition and large personal wealth put him over the edge, and he won the nomination with 44% of the vote, to Baker's 29% and Dovilla's 27%.

 While the general election was at first deemed competitive, it did not prove to be in the end.
 Facing Emily Hagan, an assistant county prosecutor and the niece of former Cuyahoga County commissioner and gubernatorial candidate Tim Hagan, Dolan won with over 58% of the vote.
 He was sworn into office on January 3, 2017.
 In 2020, Dolan was reelected with 54% of the vote, beating Democrat Tom Jackson.

+Term-limited and having lost his 2024 U.S. Senate primary bid, Dolan's second term in the Ohio Senate ended on December 31, 2024.

 2022 U.S. Senate bid

 On September 20, 2021, Dolan declared his bid in the 2022 United States Senate election in Ohio.
-He ran as a traditional Republican that Ohio Republicans have tended to elect in statewide elections including Rob Portman, George Voinovich, and Mike DeWine.
-Dolan was the only candidate that did not put his full support behind Donald Trump during the campaign, but he was sure to explain that he voted for Trump in 2016 and 2020.
+He ran as a traditional Republican whom Ohio Republicans have tended to elect in statewide elections including Rob Portman, George Voinovich, and Mike DeWine.
+Dolan was the only candidate who did not put his full support behind Donald Trump during the campaign, but he was sure to explain that he voted for Trump in 2016 and 2020.
 On March 21, 2022, during a debate between the Republican candidates running for Senate in 2022, Dolan was the only candidate to raise his hand when they were asked if Trump should "stop talking about the 2020 election".
 Despite Dolan's poll numbers surging during the last days of the primary campaign, Dolan ultimately lost the primary.
-He came in third (behind J. D. Vance and Josh Mandel) with 23.3% of the vote, carrying only three counties: Cuyahoga (his home county), Geauga, and Franklin.
+He came in third (behind venture capitalist JD Vance and former state treasurer Josh Mandel) with 23.3% of the vote, carrying only three counties: Cuyahoga (his home county), Geauga, and Franklin.

 2024 U.S Senate bid

 On January 17, 2023, Dolan announced his bid for the 2024 United States Senate election in Ohio, challenging incumbent Sherrod Brown.
 Dolan has said that his reasoning for announcing his campaign early is to get more name recognition.
+Dolan was defeated in the primary with about 33% of the popular vote.

+Political positions

+Abortion

+Dolan is opposed to abortion.
+However, he supports exceptions for rape, incest and health of the mother.
+During his time in the legislature, he opposed a bill that banned abortion in Ohio after six weeks because of the absence of exceptions.